momentum-design/webfonts-generator/README.md

 # @momentum-ui/webfonts-generator

-> ⚠️Warning: this package is published on npm as `@tbassetto/webfonts-generator` for now.

 This webfonts generator takes SVG icons and transform them to WOFF and WOFF 2 fonts.

 Developed specifically for the needs of [Cisco's Momentum design system](http://www.momentum-ui.com), this project is quite opinionated but open to features request and PRs nonetheless.